+- Committed workforce

+- Culture of commitment, competence and cooperation

 - Strong leadership

 - Safety culture

 - Engagement with labor union to maintain industrial peace

-We placed a strong emphasis on the wellbeing, security, and continuous growth of our coworkers.
+We placed a strong emphasis on the well-being, security, and continuous growth of our coworkers.
 The successful execution of the provisions outlined in our labor union's five-year collective bargaining agreement was enhanced by the collaboration exhibited by both management and our coworkers.
 Consequently, our intellectual and social capital grew in tandem with our income and incentives.